hungsalsa/web_shofixe/backend/web/plugins/bower_components/jsgrid/README.md

 The controller is a gateway between grid and data storage.
 All data manipulations call accordant controller methods.
 By default grid has an empty controller and can work with static array of items stored in option `data`.

-A controller should implement the following methods:
+A controller should implement following interface:

 ```javascript